Raoul Le Mouton de Boisdeffre: Biography

 He studied at the College of Saint Cyr and at the Staff-College.
 During the Franco-Prussian War he was a major of cavalry and aide-de-camp of General Antoine Chanzy, and in 1882 was promoted to colonel.
 In 1890 he became assistant chief-of-staff, and in 1893 he was named Chief of Staff of the French Army.
 He was consulted on the 1894 French Military Treaty with Russia and had met both Tsars Alexander III and Nicholas II.
 Boisdeffre is possibly most known for his comment to Tsar Alexander "Mobilisation IS war!" to which the Tsar replied "That is as I understand it."
 Nicholas received Boisdeffre twice when he visited France.

-At the trial of Émile Zola (1898), during the Dreyfus affair, he appeared full-uniformed in court, and in a much-applauded address to the jury, affirmed the existence of a third secret document incriminating the accused officer.
+At the trial of Émile Zola for criminal libel (1898), during the Dreyfus affair, he appeared full-uniformed in court, and in a much-applauded address to the jury, affirmed the existence of a third secret document incriminating the accused officer.
 When subsequently it transpired, through the confession of Lieutenant Colonel Hubert-Joseph Henry, that the document to which he had referred in good faith was a forgery, he tendered his resignation and retired from public life.